AAFC-BICoE/seqdb-py/README.md

 dev branch
 ==========
-The dev branch of this project currently isn't functional.
-It is being modified to follow the conventions of and to utilize the tools available to Python 3.
+The dev branch contains modifications implemented to reflect the use of Python 3.
+The migration to Python3 is not complete, and thus many of the functionalities which existed in the Python2 version don't currently work.

+The main feature which has been modified and tested is the RawSequenceApi module within the API package.

-At the moment, work is focused on making the API functional with Python 3.
-The tools directory hasn't been modified and likely is not compatible with the rest of the project.
+The tools package hasn't been modified and likely is not compatible with the rest of the project.

 This message will be amended as work progresses.